 You can compost year-round.
 The most important thing is to just start.
 If you don’t dive into composting, you might not ever see whether it’s worthwhile.
 Try setting up your pile or bin as a weekend project.
 You’ll eventually get into the habit.

 Use This Guide to Help You Start Composting

-If you’re wondering “how does composting work,” you should look no further.
+If you’ve been wondering, “How does composting work?” then now you know.
 It’s an effortless way to keep your garden healthy while making a positive choice for the environment.
 Use these tips so that you can create a compost pile at home.

 About the author